Manta-Epitech-Academy/p5js_dj/part2_customization/workshop/detailed.md

 - You can get feedback and see how others use it
 - Build a community around your project

-### Testing on Mobile

-**Important**: Always test your sketch on a mobile device!

-1. Open the share link on your phone or tablet
-2. Test all the features:
-   - ✅ Can you tap the buttons to play/pause?
-   - ✅ Can you drag the sliders to adjust volume?
-   - ✅ Can you upload images and sounds?
-   - ✅ Does everything work when you rotate the screen?
-   - ✅ Are buttons and sliders easy to tap on a small screen?

-**Why test on mobile?**
-- Mobile devices are how most people access the web
-- Touch interactions are different from mouse clicks
-- Screen sizes vary, so you need to make sure it works everywhere
-- You might discover issues you didn't see on desktop

 ### Sharing with Friends

 **Your Task**:
 1. Share your p5.js sketch link with a friend
 2. Ask them to:
-   - Open it on their phone
    - Upload their own sounds and images
    - Create their own custom DJ deck
    - Share it back with you!